prabhakar349/syncrest-asyncprocessor/README.md

  5. Because of the LB and HA , a response should never be returned to any instance that it's associated request didn't come from.
  6. Regardless of the message bus architecture or technology stack the rest-endpoints app service layer experience/interaction should remain the same

-The **Rest-Async-Processing** has taken note 1 through 6 into consideration, and exposes a very simple interface to the rest-endpoints app or any other app with a similar interaction architecture while encapsulating these apps from all the handling details pointed out in (1 - 6), and it can be used in any Java application employing the async requests fulfillment architecture.
+The **syncrest-asyncprocessor** has taken note 1 through 6 into consideration, and exposes a very simple interface to the rest-endpoints app or any other app with a similar interaction architecture while encapsulating these apps from all the handling details pointed out in (1 - 6), and it can be used in any Java application employing the async requests fulfillment architecture.
 ```java
   /**